redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 As mentioned in chapter 2, OpenStack is modular such that each participating machine may have a different role.
-For the purpose of this lab our "compute" role will have its own dedicated hardware, while the "controller" role will live on the Hypervisor as a virtual machine.
+For the purpose of this lab our "compute" role will have its own dedicated hardware, while the "controller" role will live on the Manager as a virtual machine.

 > Note that it is technically possible for the "compute" role to also be a virtual machine, such that our entire OpenStack deployment would run on a single physical machine.
 Though it would work,